 This is an incredibly valuable perk that’s only available with the business version of the card.

 Next up, one of the most incredible perks for the Amex Business Platinum Card is the 35% points rebate.
 First, you have to pre-select one airline.
 Then use points to book any flight – economy or business class.
 Finally, you get 35% of your points back and they can up to 500,000 points per calendar year.

 This card offers you two semi-annual statement credits for US purchases with Dell.
 The amount of each is $100 and both add up to $200 per year.
 Nonetheless, due to the caused Covid-19 travel issues, Amex added another $200 credit.
 Now cardholders can get up to $400 in statement credits for Dell purchases in 2020.The Dell benefit is in addition to a new statement credit.
 The new credit reaches up to $320 toward US purchases for shipping and selected streaming services.

 And always remember.
 You can always combine it with other Amex cards to reap the maximum benefits.

 The Chase Sapphire Reserve Card is also one of the best premium travel rewards cards you can find.
 The annual fee here is again $550.
 The benefits and rewards here are more than enough to make up for that high fee.
 All you have to utilize them properly for your personal needs.

 Our focus again will be on the benefits and rewards that come with the card.
 Chase Sapphire Reserve has different benefits that Amex Business Platinum and Amex Personal Platinum.

-The Welcome Bonus for this credit card is similar to Amex Personal Platinum.
+The welcome offer for this credit card is similar to Amex Personal Platinum.
 Here, you can earn 60,000 reward points if you spend $4,000 within the first three months.

 You get 3 points per dollar spent on travel and dining, but only after earning the $300 travel credit.
 There’s also a new category where cardholders can earn 3x on up to $1000 per month on grocery store purchases (promo runs through April 30, 2021).